 All JAC grant opportunities are posted by Cook County's Office of the Chief Procurement Officer on their eProcurement web page.

 In an effort to streamline its grant making program, the JAC is aligning all of its grant awards with the County Fiscal Year (CFY) which runs from December 1st through November 30th of each year.
 The JAC has transitioned to two year grant awards.
-As a result, the next round of funding will be announced in the winter of 2019-2020.
+As a result, the next round of funding will be December 1, 2020 to November 30, 2022.

 A listing of grantees by program area is available in the downloads section.